-&lt;sup>3.
-Serbia includes Montenegro until 2004 and Kosovo until 1999.
+5. Serbia includes Montenegro until 2004 and Kosovo until 1999.

-Long name Short name Definition Non-OECD Europe and Eurasia EURASIA Includes Albania; Armenia; Azerbaijan; Belarus; Bosnia and Herzegovina; Bulgaria; Croatia; Cyprus ; Georgia; Gibraltar; Kazakhstan; Kosovo; Kyrgyzstan; Lithuania; Malta; Republic of Moldova (Moldova); Montenegro; Republic of North Macedonia; Romania; Russian Federation; Serbia ; Tajikistan; Turkmenistan; Ukraine; Uzbekistan; Former Soviet Union (prior to 1990) and Former Yugoslavia (prior to 1990).
+Long name Short name Definition Malta MALTA Montenegro MONTENEGRO Data for Montenegro are available starting in 2005.
+Between 1990 and 2004, data for Montenegro are included in Serbia 5 .
+Prior to 1990, they are included in Former Yugoslavia.
+Romania ROMANIA Republic of North Macedonia NORTHMACED Data for the Republic of North Macedonia are available starting in 1990.
+Prior to that, they are included in Former Yugoslavia.
+Serbia SERBIA Data for Serbia are available starting in 1990.
+Prior to that, they are included in Former Yugoslavia.
+Serbia includes Montenegro until 2004 and Kosovo 5 until 1999.
+Former Yugoslavia (if no detail) YUGOND Before 1990, includes Bosnia and Herzegovina; Croatia; Ko- sovo; Montenegro; the Republic of North Macedonia; Slovenia and Serbia.
+Non-OECD Europe and Eurasia EURASIA Includes Albania; Armenia; Azerbaijan; Belarus; Bosnia and Herzegovina; Bulgaria; Croatia; Cyprus 6 ; Georgia; Gibraltar; Kazakhstan; Kosovo; Kyrgyzstan; Lithuania; Malta; Republic of Moldova (Moldova); Montenegro; Republic of North Macedonia; Romania; Russian Federation; Serbia 5 ; Tajikistan; Turkmeni- stan; Ukraine; Uzbekistan; Former Soviet Union (prior to 1990) and Former Yugoslavia (prior to 1990).
 Armenia ARMENIA Data for Armenia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Azerbaijan AZERBAIJAN Data for Azerbaijan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Belarus BELARUS Data for Belarus are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Georgia GEORGIA Data for Georgia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Kazakhstan KAZAKHSTAN Data for Kazakhstan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Kyrgyzstan KYRGYZSTAN Data for Kyrgyzstan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Republic of Moldova MOLDOVA Data for Moldova are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Russian Federation RUSSIA Data for Russia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
-Tajikistan TAJIKISTAN Data for Tajikistan are available starting in 1990.
-Prior to that, they are included in Former Soviet Union.
-Turkmenistan TURKMENIST Data for Turkmenistan are available starting in 1990.
-Prior to that, they are included in Former Soviet Union.
-Ukraine UKRAINE Data for Ukraine are available starting in 1990.
-Prior to that, they are included in Former Soviet Union.
-Uzbekistan UZBEKISTAN Data for Uzbekistan are available starting in 1990.
-Prior to that, they are included in Former Soviet Union.
-Former Soviet Union (if no detail) FSUND Before 1990, includes Armenia; Azerbaijan; Belarus; Estonia; Georgia; Kazakhstan; Kyrgyzstan; Latvia; Lithuania; Republic of Moldova; Russian Federation; Tajikistan; Turkmenistan; Ukraine and Uzbekistan.
-Algeria ALGERIA Angola ANGOLA